- Program Funding

 - Acquire UVM CATcard

-- Review UVM's student code of conduct and other university policies and safety recommendations
+- Review UVM's student code of conduct and other university policies

 - Technology Orientation (iPad, social networking, etc.)